Bans of women's association football: Germany

+West Germany

-In West Germany, the German Football Association (DFB) imposed a ban on women's football in 1955.
-To justify the ban, the DFB claimed that the roughness of the sport would damage women's fertility and health as well as representing an even inappropriate for public viewing, saying that "in the fight for the ball, female grace disappears, body and soul are inevitably damaged, and the public parading of the body is offensive and indecent."
+In West Germany, the idea of organising women's football competitions surged after the country won the 1954 FIFA World Cup.
+In response, the German Football Association (DFB) imposed a ban on women's football in 1955.
+To justify the ban, the DFB claimed that the roughness of the sport would damage women's fertility and health as well as representing an event inappropriate for public viewing, saying that "in the fight for the ball, female grace disappears, body and soul are inevitably damaged, and the public parading of the body is offensive and indecent."
 The ban was met with resistance, particularly following the advent of the West German student movement in the late-1960s, but attempts to organise matches were often broken up by police.
 The ban was lifted on 31 October 1970, as the DFB concluded that if it did not take control of and institutionalise the sport within the DFB then, there was a growing risk that it might never be able to.
 Following the end of the ban, the DFB initially imposed a number of restrictions on women's matches, including limiting the playing time to two 30-minute halves, only allowing matches to be organised during warm weather, disallowing the use of studs on football boots, and disallowing the display of sponsorships on football shirts.
 It would take until 1982 for the DFB to form West Germany women's national football team.

+East Germany

 In East Germany, the Deutscher Fußball-Verband der DDR did not impose a ban on women's football, however, early attempts to set up teams were met with obstruction from officials.
 In 1969, the Socialist Unity Party of Germany decreed that only men's football was eligible for funding as an elite sport.
 The East Germany women's national football team would only ever play a single match, in May 1990.

+Malaysia

+In mid-1961, the Johor Bahru FA denied that it would allow women's football competitions to be organised, saying that "we don't want to make it a spectacle.
+It is certainly not a game for women."

+Netherlands

+In 1896, Sparta Rotterdam attempted to organise a women's football team to play in a friendly against the British Ladies' Football Club.
+However, the Royal Dutch Football Association (KNVB) argued that the match would damage the sport's reputation and ordered the club to cancel the match.
+Women's football was explicitly banned in the Netherlands by the KNVB between 1938 and 1971.